CesiumGS/cesium-native/doc/style-guide.md

 * Use `std::string` and `char*` everywhere.
 Mostly forget that `std::wstring` and `wchar_t` exist; you don't need them.
 * Don't assume one element of a string or char array represents one character.
 The definition of a unicode "character" is ambiguous and usually doesn't matter, anyway.
 When we're using UTF-8, `std::string::size` and `strlen` return the number of UTF-8 code units, which is the same as the number of bytes.
 * On Windows, when using Win32 and similar APIs, we must convert UTF-8 strings to UTF-16 and then call the wide character version of the system API (e.g. CreateFileW).
 Do this at the call site.
 * Be careful when using the `fstream` API family on Windows.
-Make sure you ready and understand []How to do text on Windows](https://utf8everywhere.org/#windows).
+Make sure you read and understand [How to do text on Windows](https://utf8everywhere.org/#windows).